ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-test-ballerina-code.md

 // This is the mock function which will replace the real intAdd function.
 @test:Mock {
-    // Since we don't have a package declaration, `.` is the current package
+    // Since we do not have a module declaration, `.` is the current module
-    // We can include any package here e.g : `ballerina.io` etc.
+    // We can include any module here e.g., `ballerina.io` etc.
-    packageName: ".",
+    moduleName: ".",
     functionName: "intAdd"
 }
 // The mock function's signature should match with the actual function's signature.